188.8.131.52 Special circumstances

 - major personal disruption to the job seeker's home

-- major personal crisis (including homelessness)
+- major personal crisis (including homelessness or domestic violence)

 - temporary caring responsibilities